tangjm/data-engineering-notes/public/AWS/module8_database/aurora.md

 Pay as you go pricing model

-Designed for high avilability and resilience
+Designed for high avilability and resilience (has self-healing sotrage)

+Auto-scales storage up to 128TB
 ### High availability

 ![High availability](images/aurora_high_availability.png)